Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Experimental Setup

 \subsection{Algorithm Performance Data}

 For each of the 129 solvers we computed the ERT per tuple of problem dimension $d \in \{2, 3, 5, 10\}$, BBOB problem respectively function $\text{FID} \in \{1, \ldots, 24\}$ and problem instance $\text{IID} \in \{1, \ldots, 5\}$ (if multiple runs exist, we only considered the first run), resulting in a total of $61\,920$ observations.
 The ERTs were computed for a precision threshold of $\varepsilon = 10^{-2}$, because smaller values led to too many unsuccessful runs.
 Even for this chosen precision, only approximately $67\%$ of all (considered) runs terminated successfully.
+For better comparability across the different problems, a standardized version of the ERT (the \textit{relative ERT}) will be used (see Section~\ref{sec:perf}).